WencaiZheng/Funny-projects/README.md

 The first one is a translator from Mandarin to Teochew (Chao Zhou dialect) pronunciation.

-For the girl from the south.
+For my little girl from the south.